insure logo

 Powered by:

-Teen car insurance rates in Montana, by gender
+Average teen car insurance costs in Montana, by gender

-In most states, insurers set rates differently for male and female drivers, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit this.
-In Montana, a 16-year-old male pays around $8,598 per year, compared to $8,335 for a female – a difference of $263.
+In most states, car insurance rates differ by gender, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit the practice.
+In Montana, a 16-year-old male pays about $8,598 per year, compared to $8,335 for a female of the same age – a difference of $263.

-The table below shows average teen car insurance rates in Montana by gender.
+The table below shows car insurance rates for teens by gender in Montana.

 AgeAverage annual premium for maleAverage annual premium for female